petecorreia/petecorreia/app/about.md

 skills: add them in

-lead: Freelance Creative Technologist & Front-end Developer based in London, UK.
+lead: Consultant Creative Technologist & Front-end Developer based in London, UK.

 ---

 Hey there, I'm Pete. <span data-anthro="howisday"></span>

-I was born in sunny Portugal and studied at the University of Aveiro, where I got my Bachelor's degree in Information and Communication Technologies.
+I was born in sunny Portugal and studied at the University of Aveiro, where I got my Licentiate's degree in Information and Communication Technologies.

 My career started in January 2009 before graduating when I got an **internship as a Front-end Developer at [SAPO Labs](http://labs.sapo.pt/)**, the research division of [SAPO](http://sapo.pt) ([Portugal Telecom](http://www.telecom.pt)).
 I helped build [SAPO Campus](http://campus.sapo.pt), which provided a set of social platforms like Photos, Videos and Blogs specifically tailored for universities.
 I relocated to Lisbon to **join [SAPO](http://sapo.pt)** full-time and in the couple of years that followed I worked on both their Blogs and News platforms, which were in the top 10 most visited portuguese websites.